makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 The king laughed.
 "We live in a cave, my very tall friend.
 Do you suppose many trees grow down here?"

-Augt's features went from hopeful to hopeless in a heartbeat.
+Augt, who had already started to look hopeless, was now looking as though he'd be sick.

 "To think that we might want beer from a lizard and a cow."
 There was another laugh from the throne, this more cruel than the last.
 "You're going to have to do better than that.
 Come, I see a flute, show me you mean it."

-Sarai's eyes darted up toward the minotaur, who shakingly unsheathed what Sarai had supposed was some short staff, though seeing it in Augt's hands, she realized just how small it was to the beast.
-He carefully extracted a fine-looking wooden flute and put it to his lips.
+Sarai's eyes darted up toward the minotaur, who shakingly unwound what Sarai had supposed was some short staff from his pack, though seeing it in Augt's hands, she realized just how small it was to the beast.
+He carefully extracted a fine-looking wooden flute from its sleeve and put it to his lips.

 "And you, lizard, shall accompany your traveling companion."